“Let Your Memory Be Your Travel Bag”

 “One’s Destination Is Never A Place, But A New Way Of Seeing Things”

-I have extensive experience driving Taxis, Tour Coaches, Super Jeeps & Private Tours in Iceland, Scandinavia and Europe.
+Magnus has been a professional driver for over 15 years.
+He has extensive experience driving Taxis, Tour Coaches, Super Jeeps & Private Tours in Iceland, Scandinavia and Europe.

-I have very good language skills.
 Icelandic, English, Danish, Norwegian and Swedish.